SrivastavaAnubhav/Teachers/README.md

 # Web-Scraper
 A scrapy spider that crawls wikipedia to find relationships between people and their doctoral students/advisors.
+You can find the visualized result [here](https://srivastavaanubhav.github.io/Web-Scraper/).

 <h2>Motivation</h2>
 I have immense respect for teachers, professors, and educators everywhere (including parents).
 I am where I am today thanks to them.
 There are good and bad teachers, but that difference is hard to quantify, so I decided to instead mark how influential teachers are.